0xdnxh/0xdnxh.github.io/_posts/2021-5-23-THM-Blueprint-Writeup.md

   <li>SecLists/Passwords/Common-Credentials/common-passwords-win.txt : the wordlist containing commong Windows passwords to compare to.
 It can be found at https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/common-passwords-win.txt </li>
 </ul>

 Unfortunately, this doesn't work.
 I decide instead to go for something easier : [CrackStation](https://crackstation.net/), where you will just provide the hash and the website cracks it for you.
 Convenient, no ?
 It uses a dictionary that can be found [here](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm).
+**Disclaimer:** In world in client engagements, we don't want to upload out passwords on Crackstation for confidentiality reasons.
+In that case, we'd want to use offline cracking tools on our machines.
 Okay, so we got the cracked password that I will not be sharing here for obvious reasons.
 That will be the answer to the question in the THM room.

 ## Finding the root flag